 If you are an entrepreneur, be honest, build a solid business with a viable product and then do your ICO.
 Make sure you that you have a powerful corporate structure, banking and you are not breaking any existing laws that could lead you into trouble.

 If you want to know more about ICOs, we have written more extensively about it in our blog:

 - How to do a successful initial coin offering and not get sued

 - Corporate Structuring for initial coin offerings

 - Where to Set Up a Foundation for ICOs (a comparative analysis)

 If you are planning an ICO, we can help you, we design and implement your most suitable corporate structure and assemble teams to take care of all of the legal, tax, compliance and banking issues you need to be aware of for both your company and its officers.
-Contact us and schedule a free consultation call, we will be happy to help you.
+Contact us and schedule a paid consultation call, we will be happy to help you.

 Would you like to receive the Flag Theory Master Course in your email?